cqse/teamscale-jacoco-agent/agent/README.md

     If not given, the time since the last uploaded testwise coverage report is used (i.e. the last time you ran the TIA).

-- `[POST] /testrun/end` If you configured a connection to Teamscale via the `teamscale-` options and enabled `teamscale-testwise-upload`, this will upload a testwise coverage report to Teamscale.
+- `[POST] /testrun/end?partial=true` If you configured a connection to Teamscale via the `teamscale-` options and enabled `tia-mode=teamscale-upload`, this will upload a testwise coverage report to Teamscale. `partial` describes whether the recorded tests represent a subset of all tests i.e. only impacted tests were executed.
+This tells Teamscale to keep
+- tests even if they are not present in the latest report.
+Defaults to `false`.
 - `[POST] /test/start/{uniformPath}` Signals to the agent that the test with the given uniformPath is about to start.
 - `[POST] /test/end/{uniformPath}` Signals to the agent that the test with the given uniformPath has just finished.
   The body of the request may optionally contain the test execution result in json format: